IntelRealSense/librealsense/examples/measure/readme.md

 The main thread is the only one allowed to render to the screen.

-It polls on the `postprocessed_frames` queue and just displays the results:
+It polls from the `postprocessed_frames` queue and just displays the results:

 ```cpp
 while(app) // Application still alive?